-or studies to address traffic management in accordance with the Transport Impact Assessment Guidelines (WAPC).
-Additional Conditions for Lot 2 Banksia Rd, Crooked Brook: (31) Height: Development is not to exceed a maximum height of 130m AHD (top of waste - 128m plus 2m capping), as outlined in this provision.
-This height limitation will apply to any structure on site, inclusive of buildings, plant or equipment, and any temporary or permanent bulk earthworks, stockpiles occurring on site.
-SU2 Lot 50 Railway Road, Waterloo Industry (D use) (1) The Industry use is limited to the development of a brickworks facility.
-Industry - Extractive (A use) Car park (A Use) Commercial Vehicle Parking (A use) Trade display (A use) Transport depot (A use) Warehouse/ (2) Uses other than Industry are only permitted for areas of hard standing or built development not intended to be permanent, and would not prejudice the future development of the site for a brickworks facility and extractive industry.
-(3) Development is to be setback and suitably screened a minimum of 20 m from all lot boundaries with landscaping incorporating native or locally acceptable species to the satisfaction of the local government.
-(4) Applications for Development Approval must demonstrate that the scale and design of any development does not sterilise access to or extraction of the underlying clay resource.
-CHO Lat 104 Calumbus storage (A use) (1) The legal government may only approve an SU3 Lot 104 Columbus Drive, Picton East Industry - dry (D use) (1) The local government may only approve an application for development approval if the local government is satisfied that the development is of a type predicted to generate wastewater intended for disposal on-site at a daily volume that does not exceed 540 litres per 2,000 m2 land area.
-(2) The additional site and development requirements for the General Industry zone

-T T T apply to this land. apply to this land.
-(3) Subdivision will not be supported unless the land is serviced with reticulated water and sewerage.
-(4) Development is to be located outside of areas which would require the removal of vegetation.
-SU4 Lot 502 Moore Road, Dardanup West Industry - timber related (D use) (1) The local government may only approve an application for development approval if the local government is satisfied that development is predicted to generate wastewater intended for disposal on-site at a daily volume that does not exceed 540 litres per 2,000 m land area.
-(2) The additional site and development requirements for the General Industry zone apply to this land.
-SU5 Lot 4577 Depiazzi Road, Dardanup Industry - extractive (A use) Resource recovery centre (D use) (1) The local government may only approve an application for development approval for a resource recovery centre if the local government is satisfied that the development is related or incidental to a composting facility.
-The additional site and development (B dsey (2) requirements for the General Industry zone apply to this land.
-SU6 Portion of Lot 609 Resta Road, Dardanup West Agriculture - extensive (D use) Agriculture - intensive (1) The land is subject to the Dardanup Pine Log Sawmill Agreement Act 1992 and the local government may only approve an application for development approval if the local government is satisfied that - (D use) (a) the development is compatible with and will not restrict the operation of the sawmill; and (b) a minimum 88 m vegetated buffer along the eastern boundary is maintained.
-SU7 Portion of Lot 89 Lennard Road, Burekup Industry (P use) Agriculture - (1) The Industry use is limited to the development of a wastewater treatment plant. extensive (D use) (2) Open-style chain mesh fencing is to be installed and maintained around the permitter of the facility to the satisfaction of the local government.
-(3) The development is to be suitably screened a minimum of 50 m from Lennard Road and 15 m from Catalano Road with landscaping incorporating native or locally acceptable species to the satisfaction of the local government.
-(4) Commercial vehicle access to the development is only permitted via Lennard Road.
-(5) The local government may only approve an application for development approval if it is satisfied that the development would not constrain the operations of the wastewater treatment plant facility.
+No. Description of land Special use Conditions SU2 Lot 50 Railway Road, Waterloo Industry (D use) Industry-Extractive (A use) Car park (A Use) Commercial Vehicle Parking (A use) Trade display (A use) Transport depot (A use) Warehouse/storage (A use) The Industry use is limited to the development of a brickworks facility.
+Uses other than Industry are only permitted for areas of hard standing or built development not intended to be permanent, and would not prejudice the future development of the site for a brickworks facility and extractive industry.
+Development is to be setback and suitably screened a minimum of 20 m from all lot boundaries with landscaping incorporating native or locally acceptable species to the satisfaction of the local government.
+Applications for Development does not sterilise access to or extraction of the underlying clay resource.
+SU3 Lot 104 Columbus Drive, Picton East Industry-dry (D use) The local government may only approve an application for development approval if the local government is satisfied that the development is of a type predicted to generate wastewater intended for disposal on-site at a daily volume that does not exceed 540 litres per 2,000 m land area; The additional site and development requirements for the General Industry zone apply to this land.
+Subdivision will not be supported unless the land is serviced with reticulated water and sewerage.
+Development is to be located outside of areas which would require the removal of vegetation.
+SU4 Lot 502 Moore Road, Dardanup West Industry-timber related (D use) The local government may only approve an application for development approval if the local government is satisfied that development is predicted to generate wastewater intended for disposal on-site at a daily volume that does not exceed 540 litres per 2,000 m land area.
+The additional site and development requirements for the General Industry zone apply to this land.
+SU5 Lot 4577 Depiazzi Road, Dardanup Industry-extractive (A use) Resource recovery centre (D use) The local government may only approve an application for development approval for a resource recovery centre if the local government is satisfied that the development is related or incidental to a composting facility.
+The additional site and development requirements for the General Industry zone apply to this land.
+SU6 Portion of Lot 609 Resta Road, Dardanup West Agriculture- extensive (D use) Agriculture-intensive (D use) The land is subject to the Dardanup Pine Log Sawmill Agreement Act 1992 and the local government may only approve an application for development approval if the local government is satisfied that- (a) the development is compatible with and will not restrict the operation of the sawmill; and (b) a minimum 88 m vegetated buffer along the eastern boundary is maintained.